GSA/digitalgov.gov/content/posts/2017/09/2017-09-20-data-briefing-will-artificial-intelligence-tools-replace-or-augment-federal-employees.md

   - human-resources
 featured_image:
   uid:
-  alt: 'Automation of business workflows and processes with businessman&#46;'
+  alt: 'Automation of business workflows and processes with businessman.'
 ---

 A Washington, D.C. think tank recently released [reports](https://fcw.com/articles/2017/08/15/can-ai-replace-feds.aspx) advocating using artificial intelligence (AI) tools to reorganize the federal government.
 There has been a larger debate about the effects of automation on the [private sector and the American economy](https://obamawhitehouse.archives.gov/sites/whitehouse.gov/files/documents/Artificial-Intelligence-Automation-Economy.PDF), but this appears to be one of the few reports focusing on the federal government.
 According to the think tank, the U.S. government “[could yield $23.9 billion in reduced personnel costs and a reduction in the size of the federal workforce by 288,000](https://fcw.com/articles/2017/08/15/can-ai-replace-feds.aspx).”
 The authors of this report argue that the real value of AI is in replacing federal workers.